gh-mentor/c-sharp-workshop/ex6-transform/README.md

 ### Testing

-- Implement a comprehensive test suite using NUnit to validate the functionality of the `AdvancedByteProcessor` class.
+- Implement a comprehensive test suite using NUnit (or similar) to validate the functionality of the `AdvancedByteProcessor` class.
 - Write unit tests to cover various scenarios, including edge cases and error handling:
   - Initialization with valid and invalid byte collections.
   - Filtering with different predicates.